Life Insurance for Yuba City, CA and the Yuba-Sutter Region

 What is the difference between term and whole life insurance?

 Term life provides coverage for a defined period such as 20 or 30 years and is typically the least expensive option for a given death benefit.
 Whole life provides permanent lifetime coverage with guaranteed cash value accumulation and a fixed premium.
-Term is well suited for covering specific financial obligations with a time horizon.
-Whole life is appropriate for clients who need permanent coverage or want to build guaranteed cash value over time.
+Term suits specific financial obligations with a time horizon.
+Whole life suits clients who need permanent coverage or want to build guaranteed cash value as part of an estate or financial plan.

 What are living benefits on a life insurance policy?